XxX-Daniil-underscore-Zaikin-XxX/Daniil-Zaikin-2504-2021-PROJECT3/README.md

 Good evening.
 My name is Dan Zaikin, and this is [Project 3](https://courses.smp.uq.edu.au/MATH2504/assessment_html/project3.html).

-This code includes both the original and processed data, but should you wish to process your own set, you can do so by running `cleanup.jl`.
+This code includes both the original and processed data, but should you wish to process your own set, you can do so by running `cleanup.jl` (and editing the global constants as necessary).
 Note that it includes `info`, `debug`, and `error` messages; you can enable or disable them as per standard Julia fare.

+For each task involving charts, `save_plots` happens to be useful for converting a set of plot-generating functions into image files.

 ## Task 1